phoenixit99/phoenixit99/README.md

 # 💫 About Me:

 - 🔭 I am Software engeneer from VietNam
-- 🌱 I am currrently learning about Golang and AWS
+- 🌱 I am currently strongly focus about Golang, Nodejs and AWS

 # 💻 Tech Stack: